nicholas-choo/nicholas-choo/README.md

 ### Hi there 👋

+My name is Nicholas and I'm a software engineer student from Malaysia.
+Here's some info about me!

+⚡ Work experience:
+- **Software Engineer intern at transact2** - Full stack development on the Software Development team.
+[Remote.
+January 2021 - April 2021]

+🌱 Interests:
+- Software development.
+- Web development.
+- Game development.

+💬 Reach me by email or LinkedIn! nicholaschoojiajun@gmail.com | www.linkedin.com/in/nicholaschoojiajun

 <!--
 **nicholas-choo/nicholas-choo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.